From 1986 to the 2020´s – Marwes story briefly.

 Hyvinkään Kumi´s main target was to produce an affordable but at the same time high quality roller ski and also provide a reliable supply of replacement parts for the skis.
 Local skiers worked in co-operation with biathlon world champion Simo Halonen in developing the skis.

-Quite soon after this, the composite frame roller ski models were introduced to the market, and the ski frames for them were manufactured by the Lampinen ski factor.
-This factory was owned by famous Finnish rally driver Simo Lampinen, whose grandfather Emil Lampinen, started off in Porvoo 1901 with a ski factory for Karhu, and the Lampinen ski factory begun producing skis in 1922.
-When the Lampinen factory was closed down, Marwe moved over to Peltonen frames in 1993.
+Quite soon after this, the first Marwe composite frame roller ski models were introduced to the market, and the ski frames for them were manufactured by the Lampinen ski factory.
+This factory was owned by famous Finnish rally driver Simo Lampinen, whose grandfather Emil Lampinen, started off in Porvoo 1901 with a ski factory for Karhu, and the Lampinen ski factory began producing skis in 1922.
+When the Lampinen factory was closed down, Marwe moved over to Peltonen ski frames in 1993.

 The first model of the renowned Skating 610 roller skis was produced in 1990.
 By the late 90’s Marwe developed their Combi Ski shortly followed by the Classic 800 C due to increasing demand.

-Skating 610 A is a high quality, lightweight roller ski made with an aircraft grade aluminum frame construction.The model is equipped with legendary Marwe urethane rollers, and has outstanding durability and wet grip in comparison to its competitiors. model is used in the International Biathlon Union summer world championships and world cups as well as American, Swedish, Russian and Estonian biathlon championship races
+Skating 610 A is a high quality, lightweight roller ski made with an aircraft-grade aluminum frame construction.The model is equipped with legendary Marwe urethane rollers, and has outstanding durability and wet grip in comparison to its competitors. model is used in the International Biathlon Union summer world championships and world cups as well as American, Swedish, Russian and Estonian biathlon championship races

 This ski is one of our most popular roller skis.
 It is based on the original 610C composite model.Read more about this model during the summer of 2019

 Marwes roller skis soon became the favourite summer training equipment for many top athletes.
 One of the the first to achieve success with the help of our skis was Finnish cross country skier Marjo Matikainen-Kallström (née Matikainen) As there was a need to train intensively round the year.
 She picked our skis as one of her main training methods in addition to Nordic walking and cycling.
 Marjo was a familiar sight in XXXX roller skiing intensively.
 Pushing the physical limits soon paid off.